Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mai Chau in the movies "Chi Dau" (left) and "Vu Dai Village in the Past".

-However, Mai Chau does not only play villain roles.
-She is also a kind grandmother and mother in films such as Cua De Danh and Bi Dung So.
+However, Mai Chau is not only in villain roles.
+She is also a kind grandmother and mother in films such as Cua De Danh, Bi Dung So.

-Not the one who has acted in the most films, but to her family, children and grandchildren and to many people, Meritorious Artist Mai Chau is still one of the actors who leaves the deepest impression in the hearts of the audience.
+Not the one who has acted in the most films, but to her family, children and many people, Meritorious Artist Mai Chau is still one of the actors who left the deepest impression in the hearts of the audience.

-Her life is one of constant work, always eager to learn, serious and dedicated in all work, always devoted, guiding colleagues and even the smallest task must achieve the highest quality.
+Her life is one of constant work, always eager to learn, serious and dedicated in every job, always giving her all, guiding colleagues and even the smallest task must achieve the highest quality.

-Meritorious Artist Mai Chau's role in The Fight Still Continues was so excellent that she was awarded a certificate of merit by the Minister of Public Security.
+Meritorious Artist Mai Chau's role in The Fight Still Continues was so excellent that she received a certificate of merit from the Minister of Public Security.

-"Even now, when she is almost 100 years old, my mother still remembers every movie, scene and role she has been involved in.
+"Even now, at nearly 100 years old, my mother still remembers every movie, scene and role she was involved in.
 My mother once said that if she could go back, she would still choose cinema, and would still live and die for the profession.
-Because that is her life," Ms. Lan emotionally shared.
+Because that is her life," Lan emotionally shared.

 8.webp